 As one of the leading personal motor and home underwriters in the UK, we consider DLG's market position to be strong.
 Notwithstanding the decline in premiums since 2017, on the back of distribution partnership exits and difficult pricing conditions, the group's brands, in particular Direct Line and Churchill, remain very powerful.
-DLG's SME commercial business continues to grow profitably, supported by the Group's investments into risk selection and pricing capabilities.
-DLG's estimated share of SME commercial insurance market is now around 7%, although the Group has a relatively modest position in the overall UK commercial insurance sector.
+DLG's SME commercial business continues to grow profitably, supported by the Group's investments in risk selection and pricing capabilities.
+DLG's estimated share of SME commercial insurance market is around 7%, although the Group has a relatively modest position in the overall UK commercial insurance sector.

-The Group's total gross written premiums (GWP) reduced by around 3% in the first nine months of 2022 (9M22).
-This was driven predominantly by pricing actions taken in response to the FCA's pricing reforms in Home and Motor together with pricing actions taken in Motor to address claims inflation, which led to a reduction in the Group's competitiveness.
-The fall in retail home and motor GWP of 10% and 9%, respectively, was largely offset by continued strong growth in commercial lines, with GWP up 13% and a 1% uptick in Rescue and Other personal lines.
+The Group's adjusted gross written premiums (GWP), which excludes exited partnerships in the rescue and other personal lines segment, reduced by around 3% in 2022 driven predominantly by lower volumes across Motor and Home.
+This is a result of pricing actions taken in response to the FCA's general insurance pricing practices reforms which came into force on 1 January 2022 together with pricing actions in Motor to address claims inflation which led to a reduction in the Group's competitiveness.
+The fall in retail home and motor GWP of 8% and 10%, respectively, was largely offset by continued strong growth in commercial lines, with GWP up 15%.

-While the reduction in motor premiums slowed in Q4 2022, trading conditions remain challenging.
-We expect the group will prioritise its underwriting value, which could lead to a further reduction in volumes during 2023.
+While premiums increased in Q1 2023, and continued to in April across Motor and Home thanks to the continued pricing action, trading conditions remain challenging.
+We expect the group will prioritise underwriting results ahead of growth, which could lead to a further reduction in volumes during 2023.
 Medium-term, we expect premiums to stabilise and begin to grow, supported by the group's new technology-enabled underwriting capabilities and by launching new propositions.
-DLG's partnership with Motability will also deliver growth, with an expected 15% uplift to motor premiums from YE24 onwards.
+DLG's ten-year partnership with Motability from H2 2023 will also deliver growth, adding roughly £500 million per annum to motor GWP from YE24 onwards, although with a much lower impact on net written premiums.
 DLG's commercial segment should continue growing, supported by both the Group's initiatives and good pricing momentum.

-We view DLG's distribution as strong with leading direct to consumer propositions.
-Personal lines products are sold directly by phone, over the internet, through online aggregators, as well as via partnerships particularly in the home segment.
-DLG continues to improve its distribution capabilities by investing in new websites, digital propositions (e.g. Darwin, which targets PCWs customers using an alternative pricing system) and by targeting less traditional partnerships.
+We view DLG's distribution as strong, with leading direct to consumer propositions.
+Personal lines products are sold directly by phone, over the internet, through online aggregators and via partnerships, particularly in the home segment.
+DLG continues to improve its distribution capabilities by investing in new websites, digital propositions (e.g. Darwin, which targets PCW customers using an alternative pricing system) and by targeting less traditional partnerships.

-The commercial division also benefits from some direct distribution (via Direct Line for Business, "DL4B") and some through the PCW channel (via Churchill for Business), although the majority of premiums are still written via brokers.
+The commercial division also benefits from some direct distribution (via Direct Line for Business, "DL4B") and through the PCW channel (via Churchill for Business), although the majority of premiums are still written via brokers.

 Despite the Group's inherent scale advantages, its historic expense ratio has been relatively high and above its personal-lines orientated peers, driven by high marketing costs associated with the Group's direct brand propositions.
-However, notwithstanding the inflationary backdrop the Group's will benefit from lower operating expenses, which reduce to around £700 million in 2022 with further targeted reductions in 2023.
+However, despite the inflationary backdrop the Group has controlled its expenses, which were around £700 million in 2022 excluding one-offs and restructuring.
+The group remains focussed on efficiency, but its expense base is subject to inflationary pressure.